sbreidba/majic/doc/src/configureGit.rst

 :smartgit gui client:

-   I cannot effectively use git via command line only.
+   I (pwm) cannot effectively use git via command line only.
 I have to have a gui client.
 I use `smartgit
    <http://www.syntevo.com/smartgithg/download>`_, which has nominal
    (about $80) license fee but is portable across and linux and may be